-The recipe from Patrón Tequila is beautiful in its simplicity and it requires just four ingredients that are easy to find.
-Since there are no fancy or exotic mixers to buy, you'll end up saving a little money, which can be put towards a quality tequila.
+The recipe from Patrón Tequila is beautiful in its simplicity, and it requires just four ingredients that are easy to find.
+Since there are no fancy mixers to buy, you'll end up saving a little money, which can be put towards a quality tequila.

 Gather the ingredients.